nicklan/bloom-rs/README.md

 # bloom

-An implementation of bloom filters in rust.
+An implementation of various Approximate Set Membership structures in Rust.
+Currently included are a standard Bloom Filter, and the simplest kind of Counting Bloom Filter.

+At some point more advanced types of ASMSes will be added.

 # Basic Usage